erics118/jenerals/README.md

 ## Dev Shortcuts

 Run the program in development mode with the `--dev` flag.
+This enables some features that are not part of the original [generals.io](https://generals.io) game.

 `shift-f` `F` - Toggle flag.
 For debugging, has no effect on gameplay.